Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Iterm2-Zsh.md

 ### Add plugin

-Download different plugins, and modify the plugins variable in the `~/.zshrc` configuration file:
+Download different plugins to `~/.oh-my-zsh/plugins` directory, and modify the plugins variable in the `~/.zshrc` configuration file as following:

 ```bash
 plugins=(